barrysweeney/upside-down/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.

+The NodeJS backend for authentication uses this [OAuth bridge template](https://github.com/mpj/oauth-bridge-template)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.